saranashbat/INFS3203_Project/README.md

 - Visual Studio Code: development tool
 - Netlify: tool for hosting sites.

-Conclusion:
+**Conclusion**

 This project proposal presents a viable solution to streamline the job search process in Qatar through the development of a user-friendly job search application.
-By utilizing Flask for web development and tools like Figma for design, we aim to create an accessible platform that provides comprehensive job information to users without the need for database integration.
+By utilizing Flask for web development and tools like Figma for design, we aim to create an accessible platform that provides comprehensive job information to users.
 This project aligns closely with Qatar's National Development Strategy, particularly Goal 3: Future-ready Workforce, as it facilitates access to employment opportunities and empowers individuals with essential information to enhance their employability.
-Through collaborative efforts and adherence to the outlined project plan, we anticipate making a significant impact on Qatar's job market landscape, fostering economic growth and social development in the process.
+Our objective is to make a significant impact on Qatar's job market landscape, fostering economic growth and social development in the process.